MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 - The maximum number of shortcuts in a single OneLake path is 10.
 - The maximum number of direct shortcuts to shortcut links is 5.
 - ADLS and S3 shortcut target paths can't contain any reserved characters from RCF 3986 section 2.2.
-- OneLake shortcut names and target paths can't contain "%" characters.
+- OneLake shortcut names, parent paths, and target paths can't contain "%" or "+" characters.
 - Shortcuts don't support non-Latin characters.
 - Copy Blob API not supported for ADLS or S3 shortcuts.
 - Copy function doesn't work on shortcuts that directly point to ADLS containers.
 It's recommended to create ADLS shortcuts to a directory that is at least one level below a container.